ASR: Attention-alike Structural Re-parameterization: Abstract

 \section{Abstract}

-The structural re-parameterization (SRP) technique is a novel deep learning technique that achieves interconversion between different network architectures through equivalent parameter transformations.
-This technique enables the mitigation of the extra costs for performance improvement during training, such as parameter size and inference time, through these transformations during inference, and therefore SRP has great potential for industrial and practical applications.
-The existing SRP methods have successfully considered many commonly used architectures, such as normalizations, pooling methods, multi-branch convolution.
-However, the widely used self-attention modules cannot be directly implemented by SRP due to these modules usually act on the backbone network in a multiplicative manner and the modules' output is input-dependent during inference, which limits the application scenarios of SRP.
-In this paper, we conduct extensive experiments from a statistical perspective and discover an interesting phenomenon \textit{Stripe Observation}, which reveals that channel attention values quickly approach some constant vectors during training.
-This observation inspires us to propose a simple-yet-effective attention-alike structural re-parameterization (ASR) that allows us to achieve SRP for a given network while enjoying the effectiveness of the self-attention mechanism.
-Extensive experiments conducted on several standard benchmarks demonstrate the effectiveness of ASR in generally improving the performance of existing backbone networks, self-attention modules, and SRP methods without any elaborated model crafting.
-We also analyze the limitations and provide experimental or theoretical evidence for the strong robustness of the proposed ASR.
+Structural re-parameterization (SRP) is a novel technique series that boosts neural networks without introducing any computational costs in inference stage.
+The existing SRP methods have successfully considered many architectures, such as normalizations, convolutions, etc. However, the widely used but computationally expensive attention modules cannot be directly implemented by SRP due to the inherent multiplicative manner and the modules' output is input-dependent during inference.
+In this paper, we statistically discover a counter-intuitive phenomenon \textit{Stripe Observation} in various settings, which reveals that channel attention values consistently approach some constant vectors during training.
+It inspires us to propose a novel attention-alike SRP, called ASR, that allows us to achieve SRP for a given network while enjoying the effectiveness of the attention mechanism.
+Extensive experiments conducted on several standard benchmarks show the effectiveness of ASR in generally improving the performance of various scenarios without any elaborated model crafting.
+We also provide experimental evidence for how the proposed ASR can enhance model performance. \url{https://github.com/zhongshsh/ASR}. \keywords{Structural Re-parameterization \and Attention Mechanism}